CSS At-Rule

 Browser Support

-The following table will show you the current browser support for the at-rule @namespace.
+The following information will show you the current browser support for the CSS at-rule @namespace.
+Hover over a browser icon to see the version that first introduced support for this CSS at-rule.

 Desktop